 3. Echo – Interactive Design and Scrollable Sales Page

 Echo does an amazing job of showing of their app works.
 The left hand side of their website describes the product and the right side is an image of their product in action.
 The most unique part is the fact that you can interact with the image to see how it works.
 Another great design feature is the fact that you can scroll down to different parts of the page.
 There’s no need to manually adjust to the right part of the page as it scrolls to the perfectly aligned sections.

 If you have an app or even physical product that you’re selling, why not get people to interact with it?
 Let people see for themselves how your product can be used.
-This design is not hard to pull off and is just a matter of interchanging images when users click on various part of the first image.
+This web design agency birmingham is not hard to pull off and is just a matter of interchanging images when users click on various part of the first image.

 4. Raychem – Parallax Design

 Another great (but technical) way to showcase how your product works is through parallax design.
 This is a design that changes images when users scroll down or up.
 Raychem uses parallax to walk the user through the features of the product.
 Many websites use parallax to bring up graphical cues, transitions and evolving images to make the whole browsing experience interactive.

 Parallax is not easy to pull off.
 You’ll probably have to hire an experience designer for the job and it won’t be cheap.
 In addition, it might not be ideal if a large number of your visitors are mobile users.
 The image rich design format may create loading issues on many mobile phones.
 This is a design format that you may want to explore if you want maximum engagement and a unique presentation.